supersjellie/openhab-smart-meter/README.md

 4. Install in openhab the http binding, see [documentation](https://www.openhab.org/addons/bindings/http/)
 6. Install in openhab the jsonpath transformation, see [documentation](https://www.openhab.org/addons/transformations/jsonpath/)
 7. Install in openHAB the javascript scriping engine, see [documentation](https://www.openhab.org/addons/automation/jsscripting/)
+8. Install [nodeJS](https://nodejs.org/en) on your raspberry.
+(more information, check my dutch [homepage](https://www.netsjel.nl/slimme-meter-1.html).
+English?
+Google Translate will be your friend :grin:

 ## Create thing
 1. Create a new thing